Article Table Of Contents

 - Forest Grove (Photos | Homes For Sale)

-Woodburn took the number one over all spot for the largest Hispanic population in Oregon for 2019.
+What's the city in oregon with the largest hispanic/latino population?
+Woodburn took the number one over all spot for the largest Hispanic population in oregon for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Oregon With The Largest Hispanic Population For 2019
+How We Determined The Cities In oregon With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: